 Other Factors for Interplanting and Intensive Gardening

-Alternate spring, summer and fall crops so you can have successive harvest of a variety of foods.
+Alternate spring, summer, and fall crops so you can have successive harvests of a variety of foods.
 Choose companion plants that will repel pests.
-Classic combos are tomatoes and basil, and marigolds and cabbage.
+Classic combos are tomatoes with basil and marigolds with cabbage.

 Have fun with intercropping and start planning in winter so you can take advantage of all the varieties of crops your zone can grow.